LycheeOrg/Lychee/readme.md

 To run Lychee, everything you need is a web-server with PHP 7.3 or later and a MySQL-Database.
 Follow the instructions to install Lychee on your server.
 This version of Lychee is built on the Laravel framework.
 To install:

-1. Clone this repo to your server and set the web root to `lychee-laravel/public`
+1. Clone this repo to your server and set the web root to `lychee/public`
 2. Run `composer install --no-dev` to install dependencies
 3. Copy `.env.example` as `.env` and edit it to match your parameters
 4. Generate your secret key with `php artisan key:generate`
-5. Migrate your database with `php artisan migrate` to create a new database or migrate an existing Lychee installation to the new framework.
+5. Migrate your database with `php artisan migrate` to create a new database or migrate an existing Lychee installation to the latest framework.

-See detailed instructions on the [Installation](https://github.com/LycheeOrg/Lychee-Laravel/wiki/Install) wiki page.
+See detailed instructions on the [Installation](https://github.com/LycheeOrg/Lychee/wiki/Install) wiki page.

 ### Docker